What is Commercial Driver’s License Training?

 - Tuition to be paid in full before the first day of class.

-- Acceptable payment methods: cash, credit card, bank check (no personal checks) or student loan.
+- Acceptable payment methods: cash, credit card, bank check, or student loan.

 - There are opportunities for sponsorship through trucking companies.

-- Funding may be available through the Workforce Innovation and Opportunity Act (WIOA) Contact the Kentucky Career Center to see if you qualify.
+- Funding may be available through the Workforce Innovation and Opportunity Act (WIOA).

 Length of Program

 This program is 160 hours (4 weeks full time) of training including 40 classroom hours.